Some Odds-On Favorite Ways to Visit the Homes of Lexington's Four-Legged Stars

 Champions in Retirement

 What happens to our Thoroughbred stars when they begin to fade on the race track or in the breeding shed?
 “Old Friends” is a nonprofit organization dedicated to providing a dignified and comfortable retirement home for racing’s elite.
 Based at Dream Chase Farm near the Kentucky Horse Park.
 “Old Friends” offers tours for an up-close encounter with great champions.
-Meet Eclipse Award winner Sunshine Forever and multiple Grade One winners Ogygian and Special Ring.
-Celebrity horse Popcorn Deelites, who was cast in the movie Seabiscuit, also resides at Old Friends.Tours are free and are offered seven days a week year round.
+Meet multiple Grade One winning horses Ogygian and Special Ring.
+Celebrity horse Popcorn Deelites, who was cast in the movie Seabiscuit, also resides at Old Friends.Tours are offered seven days a week year round.
 Tours are at 10 a.m., 1 p.m. and 3 p.m.
 March through October.
 Tours in the winter (November 1 through March 1) tours are at 11 a.m. only.
-Donations are gratefully accepted.
+Adults are $10; kids 12 and under are free.
 Call ahead for an appointment.
 (502) 863-1775

 While Old Friends focuses primarily on stallions, Mims Retirement Haven, just north of Lexington in Paris, Kentucky, takes care of retired Thoroughbred Broodmares.
 Calumet’s champion 3 year old filly Our Mims resided on this farm in her later years, and her grandson 1997 Breeder's Cup Sprint winner Elmhurst, lives here now.
 Meet Bel's Starlet, California Champion, and other great ladies of the industry.
 Watch the whole herd interacting in the Haven's pastures.
 Visitors are encouraged, by appointment.
 Call (859) 227-6304.